Azure/azure-kusto-go/README.md

 ### Ingestion

-The **ingest/** package provides acces to Kusto's ingestion service for importing data into Kusto.
+The **ingest/** package provides access to Kusto's ingestion service for importing data into Kusto.
 This requires some prerequisite knowledge of acceptable data formats, mapping references, ...

 That documentation can be found [here](https://docs.microsoft.com/en-us/azure/kusto/management/data-ingestion/)